CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Methods

 The generator is trained by a loss function $L$ that contains a reconstruction loss, an adversarial loss, a feature matching loss, and latent code regularization.

-\paragraph{Reconstruction loss} To ensure the synthesized images are as close to the real images as possible, we apply a reconstruction loss that maximizes the similarity between output images and ground truth.
-We use the $\ell_1$ loss function, and calculate the average loss across $N_t$ missing images:
+\paragraph{Reconstruction loss} To ensure the synthesized images are as close to the real images as possible, we apply a reconstruction loss that maximizes the similarity between ground truth $\bm{I}_t$ and output images $\hat{\bm{I}_t}$, which are obtained by intensity prediction via sampling from the entire grid.
+We use the $\ell_1$ loss function as suggested in \citep{isola2017}: \begin{linenomath}

-\paragraph{Adversarial loss} Adversarial loss is applied to enforce that the generated images are good enough to fool the discriminator.
-Like the discriminator loss, we use the hinge function, which is defined as:
+\end{linenomath} \paragraph{Adversarial loss} Adversarial loss is applied to enforce that the generated images are good enough to fool the discriminator.
+Like the discriminator loss, we use the hinge function, which is defined as: \begin{linenomath}

-\paragraph{Feature matching loss} To stabilize the training, we apply a feature matching loss introduced by \cite{wang2018high}.
+\end{linenomath} \paragraph{Feature matching loss} To stabilize the training, we apply a feature matching loss introduced by \cite{wang2018high}.
 Specifically, we feed both the real and generated images to the discriminator and extract the intermediate features from each forward pass.
 The two groups of the intermediate features are matched using the $\ell_1$ loss function.
-Hence, the feature matching loss is defined as:
+Hence, the feature matching loss is defined as: \begin{linenomath}

-\paragraph{Latent code regularization} Last, we apply the $\ell_2$ norm to $\bm{z}$ as a latent code regularization to stabilize the training:
+\end{linenomath} where $D_{i}$ denotes the i-th feature layer of the discriminator and $N_i$ denotes the number of elements in each layer. $T$ is the total number of layers of the discriminator. \paragraph{Latent code regularization} Last, we apply the $\ell_2$ norm to $\bm{z}$ as a latent code regularization to stabilize the training: \begin{linenomath}